 The Westerkerk is one of the local parishes of the Dutch Reformed (Presbyterian) Church.
 On account of the ecumenical character of its services, every Sunday a great many churchgoers from all over Amsterdam and from outside the city worship here.

-Services are held in the Dutch language.
+Services are held from 10:30 am to 12 noon, in the Dutch language.

 Do not republish or repost.